 The bus jerked to another stop and more kids got on making a loud commotion about whether baseball was better than football.
 But neither the magician nor the princess broke their gaze.

 In this instant, he was a living contradiction, juxtaposing his body as a posed statue holding a motionless spoon of Cheerios against his hyper-driven mind and his accelerating attention probing to grasp every hair on her head, the moisture on her lips, any perceptible flicker of her eyelashes, or the tiniest motion of her face.
-He felt as if he could perceive the blood flowing through her veins in addition to her cells colliding and interchanging on an atomic level, all while penetrating a universe beyond her one brown and one gray eyes, deeper than he had previously experienced.
+He felt as if he could perceive the blood flowing through her veins in addition to her cells colliding and interchanging on an atomic level, all while penetrating a universe beyond her brown and gray eyes, deeper than he had previously experienced.
 It was as if he could grasp the invisible strands of some alternate realities of the past, present, and future, whereby anything could happen and everything did, and it was all a matter of awareness and decision.

 “Your bag is telling me it’s missing a picture of your future.”